 How to do research in Doñana

-ICTS-RBD provides support during the complete procedure, from requesting access to the Doñana Protected Areas (see below) to applying for housing, logistic support and expertise during the field work, accessing biodiversity monitoring data and/or using other IT services.
+If you are planning to carry out research at Doñana, you must take into account that your project must be approved by the National Park authorities.
+ICTS-RBD provides support during the complete procedure, from requesting access to the Doñana Protected Areas (see below) to applying for housing, logistic support and experience during the field work, accessing biodiversity monitoring data and/or using other IT services.

 The meeting will also focus on the specificities of your field work, including:

-- The safety procedures at place, including the procedures followed to communicate your location and request assistance in case of emergency.
+• The safety procedures at place, including the procedures followed to communicate your location and request assistance in case of emergency.

-- The field sites and sampling areas, including the means and routes of access to them.
+• The field sites and sampling areas, including the means and routes of access to them.

-- The installation of any marks and/or artifacts (fences, meters/loggers, etc.), including instructions for their registration, labelling, maintenance and removal at the end of the project.
+• The installation of any marks and/or artifacts (fences, meters/loggers, etc.), including instructions for their registration, labelling, maintenance and removal at the end of the project.

-- The request of any information that might be of use for the specific planning of your fieldwork, such as the location of certain species or population, the access to certain resources (water, electricity, data connectivity), etc.
+• The request of any information that might be of use for the specific planning of your fieldwork, such as the location of certain species or population, the access to certain resources (water, electricity, data connectivity), etc.